Iron Infusion at WiSE

 Why might you need an iron infusion?

-Iron deficiency is a common cause of anaemia.
-In Australia, current clinical management recommends the use of oral iron (in appropriate doses and for sufficient duration) as first-line therapy for most patients presenting with of iron-deficiency anaemia.
+Iron deficiency is a common cause of anemia.
+In Australia, current clinical management recommends the use of oral iron (in appropriate doses and for sufficient duration) as first-line therapy for most patients presenting with of iron-deficiency anemia.
 An iron infusion is used for the treatment of patients with iron deficiency when oral iron preparations are ineffective or cannot be used.
-The aim of the therapy is to replenish body iron stores and to remedy anaemia; a reduced level of haemoglobin due to iron deficiency.
+The aim of the therapy is to replenish body iron stores and to remedy anemia; a reduced level of hemoglobin due to iron deficiency.